A Strong Defense Against DUI Charges In Macon, Georgia

 Given the complexities of DUI laws and the severe consequences of a conviction, it is advisable to seek legal representation.
 A qualified DUI attorney can help you evaluate your case and understand your rights.

-A defense lawyer can also help you determine which defense will best protect your rights.
+A criminal defense lawyer can also help you determine which defense will best protect your rights.
 Your defense might involve questioning the accuracy of the BAC test, proving that the traffic stop was unlawful or showing that the symptoms of impairment were due to other factors, such as fatigue or a medical condition.

 Common Questions And Answers About Georgia DUI